 It is more than 700km long (440 miles), is as tall as 8 metres (26ft) in places, 3 metres thick (10ft) and sometimes cuts 18 miles into land Palestinians call home.

-The wall has been the focal point for flashpoints throughout its construction, so here are 15 key moments in the Arab-Israeli conflict to occur since Israel rejected the court ruling in The Hague as irrelevant.
+Here are 15 key moments in the Arab-Israeli conflict to occur since Israel rejected the court ruling in The Hague.

 - July 2004 - Israel rejects call to stop wall building